 In Inverness itself, most hotels and guesthouses are located near the city centre.
 You can also find luxury hotels with hot tubs on the outskirts of the city.
 There, you can take a stroll along the river Ness, visit the castle, and the museum, among other things.
 The city centre of Inverness is also the best place to stay in Inverness for nightlife, as this is where all the bars, pubs and clubs are located.

-On the other side of the river Ness, still in Inverness, the Dalneigh neighbourhood is a residential area which was integrated into the city to absorb its extension after the Second World War.
+On the other side of the river Ness, still in Inverness, the Dalneigh neighborhood is a residential area which was integrated into the city to absorb its extension after the Second World War.
 It is home to the cathedral and the botanic gardens.
 From there you can also access the Ness islands in the middle of the river Ness.

-5 Best Neighbourhoods In Inverness
+5 Best Neighborhoods In Inverness

 #1 Dalneigh – Where to stay in Inverness your first time

-Dalneigh is the neighbourhood in Inverness located on the western bank of the river Ness.
+Dalneigh is the neighborhood in Inverness located on the western bank of the river Ness.
 It is mostly a residential area that was developed and attached to the city after the Second World War to absorb the population growth.
 It is squeezed between the River Ness and the Caledonian Canal.

 It is a great place to stay for first-time comers to Inverness as it is located close to the city centre and provides easy access to the Loch Ness and the Highlands.